icecream17/atom-update-backlog/Debugging-atom.md

 Also: https://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette

-## Inspect element
+## Open devtools

-Randomly described in places such as https://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks
+How to open devtools is randomly described in places such as https://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks

+In windows it's ctrl+shift+i

+### Inspect element

 Once you've opened devtools, either by keyboard or with `Window: Toggle Dev Tools` (see link), you can inspect element by clicking here: